albirrkarim/react-speech-highlight-demo/API.md

   The batch size for the audio file.

-  When you set the batch is null so they send all the text. then you set for 200 package will chunk the text into 200 character.
+  When you set the batch to null, they send all the text.
+When you set it to 200, the package will chunk the text into 200-character segments.

   Example: 200
-  so package will batched send 200 characters per request to TTS API
+  The package will send 200 characters per request to the TTS API in batches.

   [Readmore about batch system in this package](PROBLEMS.md#1-the-delay-of-audio-played-and-user-gesture-to-trigger-play-must-be-close)